-- 1. The exclusion of issuers involved in certain activities deemed to have negative environmental and/or social outcomes as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 2.
-The exclusion of companies classified as violating United Nations Global Compact principles by the Benchmark Index as described above (see What environmental and/ or social characteristics are promoted by this financial product? above). - The exclusion of companies identified as being involved in ESG related controversies as described above (see What environmental and/or social characteristics are promoted by this financial product? above). - 4.
-The exposure to companies with credible carbon reduction targets as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 5.
-The weighted average ratio of overall green revenue to fossil fuels-based revenue as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 6.
-The exposure to sectors with a high impact on climate change as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 7.
-The GHG intensity relative to the Parent Index as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 8.
-The potential GHG intensity relative to the Parent Index as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 9.
-The decarbonisation rate of GHG intensity per year as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 10.
-The ESG scores per sector of the Parent Index as described above (see What environmental and/or social characteristics are promoted by this financial product?) - 11.
-The Fund's investments qualifying as sustainable investments as described below (see What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?). - 12.
+The exclusion of issuers involved in certain activities deemed to have negative environmental and/or social outcomes as described above (see What environmental and/or social characteristics are promoted by this financial product?).

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

+- 2. The exclusion of companies classified as violating United Nations Global Compact principles by the Benchmark Index as described above (see What environmental and/or social characteristics are promoted by this financial product? above). - 3.
+The exclusion of companies identified as being involved in ESG related controversies as described above (see What environmental and/or social characteristics are promoted by this financial product? above). - 4.
+The weighted-average industry-adjusted ESG score as described above (see What environmental and/or social characteristics are promoted by this financial product? above). - 5.
+The carbon emission intensity as described above (see What environmental and/or social characteristics are promoted by this financial product?above). - 6.
+The potential carbon emissions from fossil fuel reserves as described above (see What environmental and/or social characteristics are promoted by this financial product? above). - 7.
+The Fund's investments qualifying as sustainable investments as described below (see What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?). - 8.
 The consideration of the principal adverse impacts on sustainability factors as identified in the table below (see Does this financial product consider principal adverse impacts on sustainability factors?).

-The ESG selection criteria of the Benchmark Index is applied by the index provider at each index rebalance.
+The ESG selection criteria of the Benchmark Index is applied by the index provider at each index rebalance and the Benchmark Index seeks to achieve its stated targets.
 At each index rebalance (or as soon as possible and practicable thereafter), the portfolio of the Fund is also rebalanced in line with its Benchmark Index.
 Where the Fund's portfolio ceases to meet any of these characteristics in between index rebalances, the Fund's portfolio will be re-aligned at the next index rebalance (or as soon as possible and practicable thereafter) in accordance with the Benchmark Index.